harshzalavadiya/twitter-trend-manipulation/01_payload_check_web/README.md

 lookout for the response with key `hashtags` it's blank but if you check other tweets on full json response you will be able to find encoded tag `\u0939\u092e\u093e\u0930\u093e_POK_\u0935\u093e\u092a\u0938_\u0915\u0930\u094b`

-I went through every post on that payload looking for similarity of having no hashtags but found none
+I went through every post on that payload looking for the similarity of having no hashtags but found none

 by the time I wrote this report that tweet has gone wild and had ~8K+ likes from ~2K+ within ~1hour and ironically post is one day long